twilson63/cu/docs/ENHANCED_ARCHITECTURE.md

-# Enhanced Lua WASM External Storage API - Architecture
+# Enhanced Cu WASM External Storage API - Architecture

 ## Overview

-This document describes the architecture of the Enhanced Lua WASM External Storage API, a production-ready system that extends the core Lua WASM implementation with advanced persistence capabilities, function serialization, batch operations, and sophisticated querying features.
+This document describes the architecture of the Enhanced Cu WASM External Storage API, a production-ready system that extends the core Cu WASM implementation with advanced persistence capabilities, function serialization, batch operations, and sophisticated querying features.

 ## System Architecture